 Jens Larson, Director of Student Communications at Eastern Washington University, details how texting helped his institution improve enrollment numbers, and how EWU continues to develop and improve the ways they use texting to reach students.

 EWU has a class made up of 40-50% transfer students who tend to submit applications later in the cycle.
 Candidates from “feeder schools” had been in decline.
 Response rates from students across all mediums were also perpetually declining.

 After just one cycle, EWU saw a dramatic improvement in responses, engagement, and yield.
 Key metrics improved almost day one.

 EWU uses an engagement model when texting students, allowing for a more effective, personal experience.
 Because messages are more impactful, the number of students opting out of texts has decreased.

-> 40% when timely information is sent
+> 40% response when timely information is sent

-Texting should be part of an integrated communication flow plan
+One part of an integrated communication flow plan

 While texting is highly effective, you shouldn’t abandon other forms of communication such as emails and campus flyers.
 Use what has been working and supplement it with your texting platform.

-To learn more about how one school used texting to drastically improve responses, engagement and yield, download our case study.
+For a closer look at how one school used texting to drastically improve responses, engagement and yield, download our case study.